Wonderland (The Charlatans album): Tracks

-"Love Is the Key" is a funk rock track that takes inspiration from R&B. It borrows the guitar riff from "The One I Love" (1987) by R.E.M., and sees Burgess emulate the voice of Beck.
-"A Man Needs to Be Told", a country-soul song, recalled "Step on My Old Size Nines" (2001) by Stereophonics, and has a near-Latin beat.
+"Love Is the Key" is a funk rock track that takes inspiration from R&B. It borrows the guitar riff from "The One I Love" (1987) by R.E.M. and sees Burgess emulate the voice of Beck.
+"A Man Needs to Be Told", a country-soul song, recalls "Step on My Old Size Nines" (2001) by Stereophonics and has a near-Latin beat.
 It shifts into drum and bass and gospel during its breakdown section.
 The track was reminiscent of the roots-esque atmosphere of Us and Us Only, exemplified by Lanois' pedal steel guitarwork.
-Four lines of lyrics of it, which would become the second verse, came to Burgess during a dream.
+Four lines of lyrics for it, which would become the second verse, came to Burgess during a dream.
 He thought of the title while the band were in a pub during a break from recording songs for Us and Us Only, when he received a text: "Sometimes, Tim Burgess, you need to be told".
 He promptly went back to the studio and played on the piano what would become the track's intro section.
 He said the track was an intentional response to music "becoming macho again" following the Britpop movement and lad culture.
 It was written shortly after Us and Us Only, intended as a B-side to "Impossible" until they thought otherwise.

 In "I Just Can't Get Over Losing You", Pitchfork contributor Joe Tangari wrote that Collins entwines "dozens of little stuttering passages through the mix, vying with Rogers for control of the harmonic and countermelodic space".
-Burgess compared it to "My beautiful Friend" and the Tellin' Stories (1997) outtake "Title Fight".
+Burgess compared it to "My Beautiful Friend" and the Tellin' Stories (1997) outtake "Title Fight".
 "The Bell and the Butterfly" was named after a book that Collins was reading, The Diving Bell and the Butterfly (1997) by Jean-Dominique Bauby.
-It is a four-minute long instrumental that centres around the bass guitar and drums; Tangari said it begins with a massive, "fuzzed-out bass riff, then completely recontextualizes the riff with programmed, almost junglist beats".
+It is a four-minute-long instrumental that centres around the bass guitar and drums; Tangari said it begins with a massive, "fuzzed-out bass riff, then completely recontextualizes the riff with programmed, almost junglist beats".
 Brookes' kit returns as Blunt reprises his bass part from "Love Is the Key".
-"And If I Fall", which was initially named "California" for the sole purpose of getting a rise out of Blunt, shares the same haunting atmosphere of "Every Breath You Take" (1983) by the Police.
+"And If I Fall", which was initially named "California" for the sole purpose of getting a rise out of Blunt, shares the same haunting atmosphere as "Every Breath You Take" (1983) by the Police.
 Collins' added an Al Green-like guitar part during the verse sections at the suggestion of Burgess.
-Rogers and spencer added a chorus section that angered Burgess; the latter's talking in the song was influenced by Kevin Rowland of Dexys Midnight Runners.
+Rogers and Spencer added a chorus section that angered Burgess; the latter's talking in the song was influenced by Kevin Rowland of Dexys Midnight Runners.